-The information in this safety program is meant to compliment the Occupational Health and Safety Act O H & S Act and in all instances the more inclusive measures shall be followed.
+The information in this safety program is meant to compliment The Saskatchewan Employment Act in all instances the more inclusive measures shall be followed.

 The contents of this manual have been reviewed by Management and the Safety Committee.
 All changes shall be inserted in the manual where indicated.